Industrial Strategy Challenge Fund

 Creative industries clusters

-An overview of the government’s programme to grow the creative economy and open up exciting ways to create, distribute, and participate in new products and experiences.
+An overview of the government’s programme to grow the creative economy by supporting clusters of creative research and development across the UK opening up exciting ways to create, distribute, and participate in new products and experiences.

 Faraday battery challenge

 The Faraday battery challenge will help to lower carbon and tackle air pollution by improving batteries.
 It will develop high-performance batteries for electric vehicles and other applications that are more cost-effective, durable, safer, of lower weight and also recyclable.